SH4RKNANDO/LFS/README.md

 ### II.
 Preparing for the Build

-use the script 'requirement.sh' for Preparing the host system.
+use the script 'requirement.sh' for Preparing the host system :

   - Select the partition and format (ext4)
   - Mount the partition in (/mnt/lfs)